-While the act of getting married in Florida is easy, exciting, and painless, getting divorced can be anything but.
+While the act of getting married in Florida is often easy, exciting, and fun, getting divorced can be anything but.
 You do not need to navigate this emotional and often contentious process alone.
-Our skilled divorce attorneys are here to guide you every step of the way.
+Our skilled Florida divorce attorneys are here to guide you every step of the way.
 Whether you are just starting to consider filing a Florida divorce or beyond ready for legal guidance, let Chaykin Law Group help you during this important time.

 Florida Divorce Requirements